photoprism/photoprism-docs/docs/getting-started/faq.md

 ### Should I use SQLite, MariaDB, or MySQL?

 PhotoPrism is compatible with [SQLite 3](https://www.sqlite.org/) and [MariaDB 10.5.12+](https://mariadb.org/).
-Official support for MySQL 8 is discontinued as Oracle seems to have stopped shipping [new features and enhancements](https://github.com/photoprism/photoprism/issues/1764).
+Official support for MySQL 8 has been discontinued as Oracle seems to have stopped shipping [new features and enhancements](https://github.com/photoprism/photoprism/issues/1764).
-As a result, the testing effort required before each release is no longer feasible.

-If you have few pictures, concurrent users, and CPU cores, [SQLite](https://www.sqlite.org/) may seem faster compared to full-featured database servers like [MariaDB](https://mariadb.com/).
+If you only have few pictures, concurrent users, and CPU cores, [SQLite](https://www.sqlite.org/) may seem faster compared to full-featured database servers like [MariaDB](https://mariadb.com/).
 This changes as the index grows and the number of concurrent accesses increases.
-The way MariaDB handles multiple queries is completely different and optimized for high concurrency.
-SQLite, for example, locks the index on updates so that other operations have to wait.
-In the worst case, this can lead to timeout errors.
+While MariaDB is optimized for high concurrency, SQLite frequently locks its index so that other operations have to wait.
+In the worst case, this can lead to locking errors and timeouts during indexing - especially in combination [with a slow disk](troubleshooting/performance.md#storage) or [network storage](troubleshooting/docker.md#network-storage).

-Its main advantage is that you don't need to run a separate database server.
-This can be very useful for testing and also works great if you only have a few thousand files to index.
+The main advantage of SQLite is that you don't need to run a separate database server.
+It is therefore well suited for testing and can also be sufficient for small libraries with a few thousand files.
+If you are looking for [scalability and high performance](troubleshooting/performance.md), it is not a good choice.

 ### I've configured an external database, but can't connect?